binipringle/intro-to-dh/documentation.md

 # Installing Python

-Go to the Anaconda site.
+I recommend that you install Python with Anaconda.
+To do this, navigate to the [Anaconda documentation for installing on Linux](https://docs.anaconda.com/anaconda/install/linux/).

-To install Anaconda on Linux you will first be directed to install the following extended dependencies for Qt (you will probably have to write ```sudo``` before the command as I did):
+Here, you will first be directed to install the following extended dependencies for Qt (you will probably have to write ```sudo``` before the command as I did):

 ~~~ bash
 $ sudo apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6